Nevada Brief Description of Your Rights and Benefits If You Are Injured on the Job or have an Occupational Disease Poster Required

-The Brief Description of Your Rights and Benefits If You Are Injured on the Job or have an Occupational Disease is a workers compensation law poster by the Nevada Department Of Business and Industry.
-This is an optional poster, so while it is recommended that you post this if it is relevant to your employees, you are not required to by the Department Of Business and Industry.
+The Brief Description of Your Rights and Benefits If You Are Injured on the Job or have an Occupational Disease is a labor law posters poster by the Nevada Department Of Business and Industry.
+This is a mandatory posting for all employers in Nevada, and businesses who fail to comply may be subject to fines or sanctions.

-This poster is optional to post and describes what to do if injured on the job or get a disease from working and what compensation or medical treatment you can receive.
+Updated 10/2020.
+This poster, D-2, is optional to post and describes what to do if injured on the job or get a disease from working and what compensation or medical treatment you can receive.
 This poster describes how to file for compensation as well as how to file for an appeal should a claim be denied for compensation.

 NV All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Nevada and Federal poster requirements by clicking here .